technowledgy/vue-postgrest/docs/guide/index.md

 ### Pagination

-Server side pagination can be achieved by setting the mixin options `limit` and `offset`.
-When used as a mixin option (or component prop), these options set the appropriate request headers automatically.
+Server side pagination can be achieved by setting the options `limit` and `offset`.
+When used as mixin options (or component props), these options set the appropriate request headers automatically.
 When used inside a query object, limit and offset will be appended to the query string.

 **Range**
-To get information about the paginated response, the mixin provides the `pg.$range` object, based on the response's `Content-Range` header.
-To get the total count of available rows, use the mixin option `count = 'exact'` which sets the corresponding `Prefer` header.
+To get information about the paginated response, `pg.$range` is provided based on the response's `Content-Range` header.
+To get the total count of available rows, use `count = 'exact'` which sets the corresponding `Prefer` header.

 ``` vue
 <template>